icemanind/Basice/README.md

 Basice comes with a class project that includes a lexical analyzer, a parser and an interpreter.
 The lexical analyzer (or lexer) converts input into a stream of tokens.
 These tokens are then fed into the parser.
 The parser parses the tokens and create a syntax tree from the tokens.
 Finally, this syntax tree is fed into the interpreter and the interpreter interprets the tree and produces output.

 Basice also comes with a simple WinForms application that allows you to create and edit a BASIC program and a simulated console window.
-Once you type in your BASIC program, you can run the program and you will see the output on the simulate console.
+Once you type in your BASIC program, you can run the program and you will see the output on the simulated console.

 ## Getting Started